monemati/multiuav-gazebo-simulation/README.md

 ```

 ### Docker
 The latest version (23.0.6 at the time of writing) used in this tutorial.
-You can use step below to installed it:
+You can use steps below to install it:
 ```
 sudo apt-get update
 sudo apt-get install ca-certificates curl gnupg